I traveled on the Delhi to Jibhi Himachal Pradesh route twice during winter.

 Delhi to Jibhi Bus

-If you are a first-time to the blog, I want to tell you that my blog also concentrates on budget traveling.
+If you are first-time to the blog, I want to tell you that my blog also concentrates on budget traveling.

 Therefore, I would eventually focus on the lowest cost-effective way to reach Jibhi from Delhi.